 With 23 rooms, a private chapel, and sprawling cellars, it housed Bull’s wife, Caroline Sarah Foyster, and their 14 children.
 By 1875, a new wing added space for the growing family, but the rectory’s odd layout—narrow hallways, hidden staircases, and a gloomy courtyard—gave it an unsettling vibe from day one.

 Locals whispered about hauntings tied to the site’s supposed past as a 13th-century Benedictine monastery.
-A legend claimed a nun ghost and monk, caught in a forbidden romance, were executed—her bricked up alive, him hanged.
+A legend claimed a nun ghost and a monk, caught in a forbidden romance, were executed—she was bricked up alive, he was hanged.

-No records confirm a monastery ever stood there, but the tale, likely spun by Bull’s imaginative kids, set the stage for Borley Rectory’s spooky rep. By early 1863, villagers reported hearing footsteps inside the empty rectory, hinting at trouble to come.
+No records confirm a monastery ever stood there, but the tale, likely spun by Bull’s imaginative kids, set the stage for Borley Rectory’s spooky rep. By early 1863, villagers reported hearing footsteps in the empty rectory, a sign of trouble to come.

 The Bull Family’s Encounters